danielmunro/moosehead/README.md

   * `convert.c` mentioned a function, `spec_guard`, but that function doesn't exist.
 Using `spec_guard_d` instead.
   * Refactor `alloc_perm` -> 'GC_MALLOC'
   * VNUM data errors on startup
+  * `gamble.c` not referenced in Makefile -- can it be removed?